epicflux/cypress-drupal/README.md

 # cypress-drupal
-A collection of usefull Cypress commands for Drupal.
+A collection of useful Cypress commands for Drupal.